operator-framework/operator-controller/docs/Tasks/installing-an-extension.md

     ```

      `extension_name`
-     : Specifies a custom name for the Kubernetes extension you want to install, such as `my-argocd`.
+     : Specifies a custom name for the Kubernetes extension you want to install, such as `my-camel-k`.

      `package_name`
-     : Specifies the name of the package you want to install, such as `argocd-operator`.
+     : Specifies the name of the package you want to install, such as `camel-k`.

      `channel`
      : Optional: Specifies the extension's channel, such as `stable` or `candidate`.